hramos/respond-to-issue-based-on-label/README.md

-# GitHub Action: Trigger Actions on Issues Based on Labels
+# GitHub Action: Respond to Issue Based on Label

 A bot that responds with a comment whenever a particular label is applied to an issue.
 The bot also supports closing, reopening, locking issues, and adding labels.